MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxspssdata.md

 ---

 # required metadata
-title: "RxSpssData function (RevoScaleR) | Microsoft Docs"
+title: "RxSpssData function (RevoScaleR) "
 description: " Generate an RxSpssData object that contains information about an SPSS data set to be imported or analyzed.
 RxSpssData is an S4 class, which extends  RxDataSource."
 keywords: "(RevoScaleR), RxSpssData, head.RxSpssData, tail.RxSpssData, file, connection"
 author: "heidisteen"